SNS2026/SNS2026.github.io/docs/register.md

 -->

 ## Researcher Grants
-Limited financial support for travel will be available.
+Limited financial support for travel will be available upon request.